Emzzy241/Cretaceous-Api-1.0/README.md

             ```sh
             dotnet run
             ```
-            Copy the link where the projet is hosted on git bash or nay other terminal window you are use and paste the link in a browser
+            Copy the link where the project is hosted on git bash or nay other terminal window you are use and paste the link in a browser

         3. **Run the Project with watch run**: This is the one we really recommend because it opens up the Swagger UI on your default browser, and there you can carry out all the API requests that have been defined inside the controller.
 Run the code below:
         ```sh